Jana is a student of human nature, forever seeking the truth about the complex issues that face relationships, productivity and daily life.

 Why Inns Ban Smokers

-Owners of a bed and breakfast are normally some of the friendliest folks you'll meet.
-But even their hackles raise when they smell smoke on a patron, or the person admits they come with a certain amount of nicotine nourishment.
-In what seems like a harsh policy, certain inns ban smoking or smokers altogether.
-Here's why.
+Bed and breakfast owners are normally some of the friendliest folks you'll meet.
+But their hackles raise when they smell smoke or see cigarettes on a patron.
+In what seems like a harsh policy, certain inns ban smoking and smokers altogether.
+Here's why:

 - Other guests are annoyed by the smell of cigarettes